Recent Science Buddies News

 The Importance of Family Science

-In past "Science Mom" appearances, Courtney Corda shared how easy it is to do simple science projects at home with kids and how to initiate an ongoing dialogue with kids about science.
-Our archive of Science Mom videos show parents that it can be fun, easy, and inexpensive to do science projects at home and inspire hands-on scientific inquiry.
-Are you looking for great ways to bring more science into your family time?
-See "Family Dinner: Serving Up Science" for some great ideas!
+Are you looking for great ways to bring science into your family time?
+In past "Science Mom" appearances, former Science Buddies Executive Director Courtney Corda shared how easy it is to do simple science projects at home with kids and how to initiate an ongoing dialogue with kids about science.
+Parents can inspire hands-on scientific inquiry at home with projects found on "Family Dinner: Serving Up Science" and "Family Science" from the Science Buddies Blog!

 Follow Science Buddies